npm/npm/doc/cli/npm.md

 * code:
   Read through `npm-coding-style(7)` if you plan to submit code.
-  You don't have to agree with it, but you do have to follow it.
+  You don’t have to agree with it, but you do have to follow it.
 * docs:
   If you find an error in the documentation, edit the appropriate markdown file in the "doc" folder.
-(Don't worry about generating the man page.)
+(Don’t worry about generating the man page.)

-Contributors are listed in npm's `package.json` file.
+Contributors are listed in npm’s `package.json` file.
 You can view them easily by doing `npm view npm contributors`.

-If you would like to contribute, but don't know what to work on, check the issues list or ask on the mailing list.
+If you would like to contribute, but don’t know what to work on, check the issues list or ask on the mailing list.

 * <https://github.com/npm/npm/issues>